 Usually, depression doesn’t go down like a bolt out of the blue.
 Difficult, traumatic experiences may (although do not have to) be the “trigger” of a full-blown disorder, but usually the tendency builds up slowly over the years.
 Sometimes, what we see as a sudden depressive episode does not seem so unexpected after zooming in on someone’s life.
 Susceptibility to depression can also change over time, as some factors disappear, others emerge, and some we learn to control.
 Most often, depression is preceded by warning signals, for example, there is only one symptom at first – often the situation can still be changed at that point.
 The same is true for depression relapses.
 Experiencing one episode increases the likelihood that more will occur, but many other factors also affect that.

 11 Dysthymia – the often ignored “sister” of depression

 Dysthymia is similar to depression, but milder.
-It does not take its toll so extensively, it seems quite bearable.
+It does not take its toll so extensively and seems quite bearable.
 It allows you to function without major problems.
-For a dysthymic person, reality seems gray, but not black.
-Even, a little colour may pop up from time to time.
+For a dysthymic person, reality seems grey, but not black.
+Even a little colour may pop up from time to time.
 Someone with dysthymia, when answering the question: “Is your life okay?”, will ponder for a long time or say, “Yes, but …” and will not be able to specify what is wrong.
 Dysthymia can reduce the quality of life for years and still be ignored – people suffering from it often find that it is not so bad, that they do not need to seek help.
 They sadly acknowledge that “it has to be this way”, which is not true.

 12 Depression is very democratic